RoiWr/AntNest/ArchitectureAnalysis/ArchExtraction/ArchExtraction_ReadMe.md

   b. removes queen
   c. manual fixes
   d. saves BW images into new folder

+3) update_AA.m
+Runs the same as ArchAnalysis.m for newly added images

 * check for missing scripts in the google Drive "Scripts" folder